Self-Defense Tips for your Child

 This is a great article on self-defense for kids and teensÂ because it highlights the steps your child should take when they find themselves in a situation where they must defend themselves or make the decision to escape.
 One vital and key, step in protecting yourself is to draw attention to yourself by using your voice or creating a distraction.
 In addition, it is important to find a good martial arts program in San Diego which will reinforce and enhance the points listed below.
 If you need help finding a karate studio near you please call or email me.
 My primary goal is to help you protect your child.

 You’ve seen it in movies: A girl walks through an isolated parking garage.
 Suddenly, an evil-looking guy jumps out from behind an SUV.
-Girl jabs bad guy in the eyes with her keys or maybe she kicks him in a certain sensitive place.
+The girl jabs bad guy in the eyes with her keys or maybe she kicks him in a certain sensitive place.
 Either way, while he’s squirming, she leapsÂ into her car and speeds to safety.

 That’s the movies.
 Here’s the real-life action replay: When the girl goes to jab or kick the guy, he knows what’s coming and grabs her arm (or leg), pulling her off balance.
 Enraged by her attempt to fight back, he flips her onto the ground.
 Now she’s in a bad place to defend herself and she can’t run away.